Tinram/Login-Spider/README.md

 # Login Spider

-#### Spider website pages protected by a log-in.
+#### Spider website pages protected by a login.

 ## Purpose

-Log-in to a website to access the area of a registered user, then harvest the page links and process the pages.
+Log-in to a website to access the area of a registered user, then spider the page links and process the page content.

 ## Requirements